A Brief Thought: Own Your Story

 Don’t just witness it, live it.

-I've said this before and oh I will say it again, this whole creative and exploratory space that is Conscious Life Collaborative, is about stories.
+This whole creative and exploratory space is about stories.
 They are such a gift because they are a new lens through which we can view the world.
-So much of my story is formed from the perspectives of others; I've gleaned insight from them.
-The ever unique but never isolated words that make up a person's life.
-They create bridges of resonance to those familiar and unfamiliar.
+So much of my story is formed from witnessing other’s perspectives, finding truths in their story that resonate with mine; I glean insight from them.
+The ever unique but never isolated words that make up a person’s life create bridges of resonance to those familiar and unfamiliar.

 I often miss how interconnected we are, how the chance to connect is so viable and yet so often missed because it can be sincerely frightening.
-Our impulse to connect welcomes small talk, but when that impulse intends to step further, to claim vulnerability, we choose instead to censor.
+Our impulse to connect welcomes small talk, but when it intends to step further, to claim vulnerability, we choose instead to censor.

 A bared soul feels quite freeing though…